wordofwarning/wordofwarning.org/current/2016-divergency/paul/index.md

 #### Access Information
 Age advisory: 14+ (parental/guardian discretion).
-Spoken word based, with use of vegan friendly food and drink during performance.
+Spoken word based, with use of vegan friendly food and drink during the performance.
 For specific age and access information please email <mailto:divergency@habmcr.org> or call 0161 232 6086.

 #### More
 Toni-Dee's performance explores home-cooked food and family trees, whilst delving into the stories that unfold in her father's kitchen.
 The show examines the relationship, between an 8 year old girl and her estranged father, and the journey that follows 12 years on, whilst reflecting on hundreds of years of Jamaican history through memory, music & poetry.